aerobounce/trim.lua/README.md

 <kbd>shift</kbd>+<kbd>RIGHT</kbd> — Seek Forwards Relatively by Minimum Keyframes

 - On second press with the SAME start/end position invokes write out of a clip.

+### Known Issues
+- Any embedded media other than video/audio will likely be lost, such as embedded subtitles.

 ### Todo
 - [ ] More descriptive usage section